-Things to see and do driving from Sydney to Canberra
+The things to see and do during the three-hour drive from Sydney to Canberra.

 Sydney to Canberra is an easy three-hour run, but it you have to do it on a regular basis it quickly becomes a mindlessly brain-numbing run.
 It doesn’t need to be that way.

 Stop 1: Go antique shopping in the Southern Highlands

 The Southern Highlands villages of Moss Vale, Mittagong, Bowral and Berrima are great places to turn off for a spot of antique shopping.
 Mittagong Antiques Centre is the spot for adhoc items with a difference – think musical instruments and elaborate jewellery and Lydie du Bray Antiques in Braemar is the spot for antique furniture pick-ups.
 These two have to be two of the top stores to pick up a one-of-a-kind gem to call your very own.

 Dirty Jane’s in Bowral is also a haven for exquisite jewellery pieces from Cartier, incredible antique furniture and eclectic fashion pieces you’re not likely to find anywhere else.

 Stop 2: Race a fast car in Wakefield Park

 If that’s not your thing, keep going until you reach Goulburn, which is where the fun really begins.
 It’s one thing to zoom down the highway at 110km/h, but if you really feel a need for some serious speed head to Wakefield Park on the Braidwood Road, 13km south of Goulburn.